Almond Flour Banana Bread

 - Almond flour.
 Either blanched almond flour or almond meal can be used.
 I recommend the blanched variety, as it yields a much better texture.

 - Sugar.
-White sugar, brown sugar, coconut sugar (great if you need this to be paleo), or a brown sugar substitute.
-Liquid sweeteners like honey and maple syrup will work, but you’ll need to add around 1/4 cup more almond flour to compensate.
+White sugar, brown sugar, coconut sugar (a great option if you need this to be paleo), or a brown sugar substitute.
+Liquid sweeteners, such as honey and maple syrup, will work, but you’ll need to add approximately 1/4 cup more almond flour to compensate.

 - Baking powder.
-Gives a little fluffiness and slight rise to the bread.
+Gives a little fluffiness and a slight rise to the bread.

 - Salt.
 Brings out the sweetness of all the other ingredients.